The Bankrate promise

-If you’re just getting started, you may want to consider looking into a robo-adviser, which will do the investing for you after taking your risk tolerance and ideal earnings into consideration.
+If you’re just getting started, consider looking into a robo-advisor, which will do the investing for you after taking your risk tolerance and ideal earnings into consideration.

 8. Improve your credit score

 A good credit score varies depending on the scoring system.
-For example, FICO considers a good score to be between 670 and 739, while the VantageScore scale considers 661 through 781 to be good.
+For example, FICO considers a good score to be 670 to 739, while the VantageScore scale considers 661 through 781 to be good.

 Either way, your credit score plays a critical role in determining whether you get access to financing and other financial services you need.
-Your credit score can influence your car insurance rates in some states, as well as how much you pay in interest when you get a loan.
+Your credit score can determine how much interest is paid on a loan, for example, and in some states credit scores are a factor in setting car insurance rates.

-To increase your credit score, consider these 4 tips:
+To increase your credit score, consider these four tips: